Krinkle/jquery-tipsy/README.md

 # tipsy

-Facebook-style tooltip plugin for jQuery

-(c) 2008-2010 Jason Frame (jason@onehackoranother.com)

-Released under The MIT License.

-## Description:

-tipsy is a simple jQuery plugin for generating Facebook-style tooltips.
+Tipsy is a simple jQuery plugin for generating Facebook-style tooltips.

 It's used by Twitter, Github, Slideshare and Bitbucket, amongst others.